openstack-archive/sahara/doc/source/userdoc/installation.guide.rst

     $ sudo easy_install pip
     $ sudo pip install virtualenv

-2. Setup virtual environment for Sahara:
+2. Setup a virtual environment for sahara:

 .. sourcecode:: console

     $ virtualenv sahara-venv
 ..

-   This will install python virtual environment into ``sahara-venv`` directory in your current working directory.
-This command does not require super user privileges and could be executed in any directory current user has write permission.
+   This will install a python virtual environment into ``sahara-venv`` directory in your current working directory.
+This command does not require super user privileges and can be executed in any directory where the current user has write permissions.

-3. You can install the latest Sahara release from pypi:
+3. You can install the latest sahara release from pypi:

 .. sourcecode:: console

     $ sahara-venv/bin/pip install sahara
 ..

-   Or you can get Sahara archive from `<http://tarballs.openstack.org/sahara/>`_ and install it using pip:
+   Or you can get a sahara archive from `<http://tarballs.openstack.org/sahara/>`_ and install it using pip:

 .. sourcecode:: console

     $ sahara-venv/bin/pip install 'http://tarballs.openstack.org/sahara/sahara-master.tar.gz'
 ..

-   Note that sahara-master.tar.gz contains the latest changes and might not be stable at the moment.
+   Note that ``sahara-master.tar.gz`` contains the latest changes and might not be stable at the moment.
 We recommend browsing `<http://tarballs.openstack.org/sahara/>`_ and selecting the latest stable release.

-4. After installation you should create configuration file from a sample config located in ``sahara-venv/share/sahara/sahara.conf.sample-basic``:
+4. After installation you should create a configuration file from the sample file located in ``sahara-venv/share/sahara/sahara.conf.sample-basic``:

 .. sourcecode:: console